How to get your land surveyor license by comity

 - We need additional information to process your application.

-If you’re approved for the exam, the letter will include the information you need to schedule your exam with the National Council of Examiners for Engineering and Surveying (NCEES).
+If you’re approved for the exam, you will receive an email from National Testing Networks (ntnlicensingexams.com) that will include the information you need to schedule your 2-hour exam.

 Do I have to take an exam to get a license?

-Yes, all applicants must take and pass the approved written examinations and a Law and Ethics exam before receiving a license.
-Once we receive your application and fee, we’ll send you an email with instructions on how to access the online Law and Ethics exam.
+Yes, all applicants must take and pass the approved written examinations and a law review before receiving a license.
+Once we receive your application and fee, we’ll send you an email with instructions on how to access the online law review.
 For more information, see Exams.

 How will my name appear on my license and wall certificate?